A super light and fluffy blueberry brioche crumb cake, topped with a thick layer of wild blueberry jam and lemon streusel.

-Weigh your ingredients
+Weigh your ingredients:

-Heating the milk
+be careful heating the milk

 Heating the milk is important for bringing the yeast to an optimal temperature for rising.
 The milk should be heated to ~100°F / 38°C but it does not have to be exact.
 As long as the milk is between 95°F – 110°F, it is good to be used.
 If the temperature exceeds 110°F, wait for it to cool down before using so that you do not kill the yeast!